JoramMillenaar/obsidian-related-notes/README.md

 For more information on developing Obsidian plugins, check out the [Obsidian Plugin API documentation](https://github.com/obsidianmd/obsidian-api).

 ## Contributing

-Contributions are welcome!
-Please submit an issue or pull request to discuss improvements or suggest new features.
+Contributions are always welcome!
+If you have ideas for improvements or new features, please open an issue or submit a pull request to start a discussion.

+This plugin relies on [relate-text](https://github.com/JoramMillenaar/relate-text) for much of its core logic.
+Contributions to this library are equally encouraged and will directly enhance the functionality of the plugin.

 ### TODO
+Here are the current development goals for the plugin:
-- Rid the Local API and replace by the CLI and make it ephemeral (something that does not need manual closing).
+- Replace the local API with an ephemeral CLI that doesn't require manual closure.
-- Look into making note-specific commands editorCallbacks
+- Explore implementing note-specific commands using `editorCallbacks`.
-- Make sure the onload method is non-blocking, defer any data fetching to the onLayoutReady callback
+- Ensure the `onload` method is non-blocking by deferring data fetching to the `onLayoutReady` callback.
-	- Ensure that not everything is being re-indexed every time it loads.
+  - Prevent unnecessary re-indexing on every load.
-- Implement a settings tab
+- Add a settings tab for user customization.
-- Add support for reflecting file actions like creating, updating and deleting files to the index
+- Support reflecting file actions (create, update, delete) in the index.
-- Added plugin loading progress updates to the status bar
+- Display plugin loading progress updates in the status bar.
-- Fix getAllNotePaths to use this.app.vault.getMarkdownFiles()
+- Optimize `getAllNotePaths` to use `this.app.vault.getMarkdownFiles()`.
-- Look into file parsing using this.app.metadataCache.getFileCache(file) instead of using regex on the raw file content
+- Investigate using `this.app.metadataCache.getFileCache(file)` for file parsing instead of regex on raw content.
-- See if there's a better template to extend the custom view from
+- Find a more suitable template for extending the custom view.
+- Clean up dependencies:
-- Clean up dependenceies: Remove / fix any security issues and minimize dependencies as much as possible.
+  - Remove or resolve any security issues.
-	- Eventually remove all dependencies that contain code supporting external API's.
-Making it evidentially fully local
+  - Minimize dependencies and eventually eliminate those containing any code relating to external APIs to ensure a complete local design.
+- Consider renaming the plugin to something like **Deeplink**, **Meaning Map**, **SmartLink**, or **Relate Notes**.

 ### License